inariksit/cclaw-zettelkasten/smart_contract.md

 convey the same meaning.

-For example, the Clause.io system allows you to drag and drop pree-written paragraphs of text into an agreement, each having an associated block of code that can be used to automate the same intent.
+For example, the Clause.io system allows you to drag and drop pre-written paragraphs of text into an agreement, each having an associated block of code that can be used to automate the same intent.